allure-framework/allure-csharp/src/Allure.Net/README.md

 ## Creating an integration

-An integration exposes its runtime through `IAllureRuntimeEndpoint` and describes when that endpoint should receive calls with `IAllureRuntimeRoute`. `MatchesCurrentScope` should use framework-owned execution state, typically an `AsyncLocal`-backed test context, to identify calls belonging to the integration. `MatchesGlobalScope` independently controls whether the route accepts global data such as global attachments and errors.
+An integration exposes its runtime through `IAllureRuntimeEndpoint` and describes when that endpoint should receive calls with `IAllureRuntimeRoute`. `MatchesCurrentScope` should use framework-owned execution state, typically an `AsyncLocal`-backed test context, to identify calls belonging to the integration.
+Global data, such as global attachments and errors, is routed to the endpoint matching the current scope when one is available. `MatchesGlobalScope` controls whether the route accepts global data when no current-scope endpoint is available.

 The following example shows the routing portion of an in-process integration. `ExampleEndpoint` supplies the integration's implementations of the synchronous and asynchronous operation interfaces.